The Best Baby Formula

 But if you’re looking for a great formula to get started, we recommend Enfamil Enspire.
-It’s a cow’s milk formula that partially breaks down its protein for easier digestion, and includes the most extra goodies to mimic breast milk, like pre- and probiotics, plus a couple of “superfood” ingredients not found in any of our other top picks.
+It includes the most extra goodies to mimic breast milk, like pre- and probiotics, plus a couple of “superfood” ingredients not found in any of our other top picks.
 Another standout: Lactose is its only sweetener, as opposed to the corn-based ingredients found in lots of baby formulas.

 The downside is that it’s expensive: $40 for 20.5 oz, and that will add up fast.
 Our more budget-conscious pick is Gerber Good Start Gentle Powder Infant Formula, another cow’s milk formula with lactose as a hefty 70 percent of its sweetener (the other 30 percent is corn maltodextrin).
 It’s a much friendlier $33 for 32 oz, and when we mixed some up and tasted it, it was no sweeter than Enfamil Enspire.